DSprtn/GTFO_VR_Plugin/README.md

 ## Known issues:
 	SteamVR games crash often on v28 of Oculus.
 There's a workaround in the config that should reduce crashing with some small side effects (Oculus Crash workaround.)

+	WMR HMDs may have issues if you're not using the lkg_release of WMR.
+(In Steam go into Windows Mixed Reality ->Betas to change.)

 	If a crash occurs send me the output log from the path given below (before starting another game!):
 	\Users\$USER\AppData\LocalLow\10 Chambers Collective\GTFO\player.log OR player-prev.log if you already played another game of GTFO.

-	R6 is very VRAM hungry!
-If your texture or render resolution settings are too high and you're using too much VRAM your game will be very unstable! changing resolution in-game or even playing some maps might cause crashes!
+	The game is very VRAM hungry!
+If your texture or render resolution settings are too high and you're using too much VRAM your game will be very unstable!

-	Vignette effect is broken at the moment
+	Changing resolution in-game or even playing some maps might cause crashes unless you lower your texture resolution/game resolution.

 	Random crashing may occur.
 Be sure to send logs!
 (See above)